 Denmark

-• Students apply for this program and select classes before they arrive at DIS.
+- Apply for this program and select classes before you arrive at DIS.
 Your academic adviser and Eugene Park will work with you before you leave to determine which GDes courses taken abroad will count for your GD program requirements

-• When students apply for this program, they select all classes at the time of application.
+- When you apply for this program, you select all classes at the time of application.
 Your academic adviser and Eugene Park will work with you before you leave to determine which GDes courses taken abroad will count for your GD program requirements

 Italy